zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/cmsis_rtx/_index.md

 In this learning path, we will use one of the supplied Fixed Virtual Platforms with Keil MDK (or Arm Development Studio).

-The instructions are written for [Keil MDK](/install-tools/mdk), however the same steps can also be done with [Arm Development Studio](/install-tools/armds).
+The instructions are written for [Keil MDK](/install-tools/mdk).

+Much of the learning path can also be followed with [Arm Development Studio](/install-tools/armds).
+Comments provided at end of each step.